e0543978/tp/docs/UserGuide.md

 ### Deleting tags: `deletet`

+You can delete all existing tags of either a single person or multiple persons with the `deletet` command.<br>
 You can delete tags to a person in the contact book by `INDEX`.
 Alternatively, you can delete tags for everyone in the contact book by replacing `INDEX` with the word `all`.